udemy/js-tooling/README.md

 feat: Introduce eslint-config-tester

 It is a utility library to write tests for ESLint configurations.

+BREAKING CHANGE: Add a line like this if your code results in a breaking change.
+This will result in a major version change.
 ```

 The commit message format is